Displaying Source Code(s)

 Syntax: RELEASE sort-work-record from input-file-record.

 OUTPUT Procedure and GIVING are mutually exclusive.
-If GIVING is used,
+If GIVING is

 then file3 should not be opened or WRITE explicitly.
 If OUTPUT